bholloway/rxjs-operators/readme.md

 ## API

 All Subjects may observe only a single source which must be specified at construction.
-However unlike classing Subjects the systems they compose will operate ['cold'](http://reactivex.io/documentation/observable.html).

 ### Behavior Subject